 Human systems such as: gift economies, barter networks, frugal living, primitive skills, guerrilla fruit tree planting, and peaceful anarchy “excite the be-jesus” out of him.
 He is the administrator of De Soto county’s free barter network.
-He maintains an heirloom seed company, and has been a wildcrafter since the age of 15.
-He has gathered wild herbs for Herb-Pharm and other herbalists in CT, NY and FL.
-Avid hiking and travels across Florida have resulted in the collection of 15,000 wild plant, gardening, and wildlife photos.
+Andy has been a wildcrafter since the age of 15.
+He has gathered wild herbs for Herb-Pharm and herbalists across the country.
+Avid hiking and travels across Florida have resulted in the collection of 30,000 wild plant, gardening, and wildlife photos.

 Since 1993 he has stewarded the two acre food forest and homestead Bamboo Grove in Arcadia.
 The property is home to a great collection of perennial vegetables and herbs that includes: over 200 heirloom fruits, 35 clumping bamboo species, medicinal plants, natives, a permaculture plants nursery and more..
 All are welcome to contact him for a tour and free plants to sample.
 He has given away over 10,000 potted plants.
 “I specialize in true yams and culinary gingers.
 I travel anywhere in the state to obtain new and rare useful plants.
-I have visited almost 200 homesteads and farms in recent years.. ” Andy also stewards the Ithaca Forest Farm of upstate New York which is currently for sale, to the right buyer.
+I have visited over 1,000 parks, homesteads and farms in Florida in search of unusual plants. ” Andy also stewards the Ithaca Forest Farm of upstate New York which is currently for sale to the right buyer.

 Jungle Jay Hardman